Edesem/Suckless/README.md

 # Suckless

-All the software compiled in one area, easy to find :)
+All of my software compiled in one area, easy to find :)

 ![Setup](SucklessSetup.png)